Pediatric Emergency Medicine

 Why should I choose to become a PEM physician ?

-PEM trained physicians may serve in a variety of capacities both clinical, advocacy, disaster medicine and policy development.
-The PEM physician is challenged to be responsible for the initial care of any child with a wide array of conditions from simple to highly complex.
+PEM trained physicians may serve in a variety of capacities that include clinical, advocacy, education, research, and legislative/policy development.
+The PEM physician is responsible for the initial care of any child who comes to the emergency department with a wide array of conditions from ranging from simple to highly complex.
 On any given day, a PEM physician may provide care for a child struck by an automobile, a patient with a metabolic disorder that is not responding to therapy, a child with an asthma attack, a victim of child abuse, a jaundiced newborn with a fever and a hypothermic child after a near-drowning episode, or a wide variety of behavioral conditions.
 In the clinical realm, they provide care for critically ill and injured children in an Emergency Department setting.
 In addition to knowledge that is obtained during their pediatric or emergency medicine residency training, PEM physicians have an increased fund of knowledge in areas such as advanced procedural skills such as advanced airway management, procedural sedation, critical care, and forensic pediatrics.

 Beyond the clinical realm, PEM physicians may have multiple roles in the emergency department, hospital, healthcare system and community.
 These include contributing to the education of residents, medical or other health care students, paramedics or community members.
-PEM physicians may also become involved in hospital committees that examine the quality of pediatric emergency care or work with local, regional or national politicians to discuss specific issues of child health, including disaster planning.
+PEM physicians may also become involved in hospital committees that examine the quality of pediatric emergency care or work with local, regional or national politicians to discuss specific issues in improving the health of children.
 There are a variety of ways to champion the causes of children within PEM.
-Further information may be found at Society for Academic Emergency Medicine website
+More information can be found through the American College of Emergency Physicians (ACEP) section on Pediatric Emergency Medicine.

-PEM physicians may work in either an academic or community emergency department, but roles outside of the clinical care are numerous.
-For clinical careers, the majority of opportunities exist in tertiary care children’s hospitals.
-However, PEM physicians may work in a hospital with an emergency medicine residency where their specific pediatric expertise is needed or in a community hospital that evaluates a significant number of children.
-Beyond clinical opportunities, there are openings within administration, research, education, simulation or injury prevention.
-The Future of Pediatric Education II PEM data is a descriptive survey of PEM practitioners, and may be accessed at AAP Future of PEM.
+PEM physicians often work in either an academic or community emergency department, but many roles exist outside of the clinical care.
+For clinical careers, the majority of opportunities exist within tertiary or quarternary care children’s hospitals.
+However, PEM physicians may also work in a hospital with an emergency medicine residency where their specific pediatric expertise is needed or in a community hospital that evaluates a significant number of children.
+There are also numerous opportunities in non-clinical areas including administration, research, education, simulation or injury prevention.

-On average, PEM physicians spend 65% of their time in clinical care, with the balance being spent (in descending order) in administrative, teaching and research roles.
-Children have a tendency to be seen in the emergency department during hours when they are not in school, so PEM physician clinical time will be concentrated during afternoon, evenings, holidays and weekends.
+On average, PEM physicians spend 65% of their time in clinical care balanced by spending time in any of the following areas: administrative, education, and research roles.
+Children have a tendency to be seen in the emergency department during hours when they are often not in school, so PEM physician clinical time will be concentrated during afternoon, evenings, holidays and weekends.
 The number of shifts will vary significantly within facilities and between different facilities depending on other non-clinical roles the practitioner plays.

 PEM physicians generally receive higher compensation then general pediatricians, and somewhat less then emergency physicians, depending on the type of practice.